romrawinjp/romrawinjp.github.io/content/cv.md

 `2023` 🏆 **Best Project Award** - CS148 Introduction to Computer Graphics and Imaging | <a href="http://web.stanford.edu/class/cs148/showcase.html"> Showcase </a>📍 Stanford University

-`2022` 📺 **Super AI Engineer - The Reality Show** (10/8000 participants) - A new TV show completing with AI coding and problem-solving skills for Thailand's social challenges 📍 Artificial Intelligence Association of Thailand (AIAT)
+`2022` 📺 **Super AI Engineer - The Reality Show** (10/8000 participants) ⭐ Representative of a researcher and woman in AI <br> - A cast member in TV game show completing with AI coding and problem-solving skills for Thailand's social challenges 📍 Artificial Intelligence Association of Thailand (AIAT)

 `2022` 🏆 **One of thirty people who contributed SIIT reputation** - In celebration of SIIT 30th year 📍 Sirindhorn International Institute of Technology, Thammasat University